 The units include Bookkeeping Transactions, Bookkeeping Controls, Elements of Costing and Using Accounting Software.
 Each unit is assessed by a computer based exam followed by a synoptic exam at the end of the course.

-You should have four GCSEs at grade A*-D, including English, but please speak to the course tutor for guidance.
+This course is suitable for those starting a career in accounting.
+You should have four GCSEs at grade 4 - 9 (A*-C), including English and Maths, but please speak to the course tutor for guidance.